Skip to Main Content

 More help

-Strategies to identify alternative keywords
+Strategies to identify keywords

-Tip: Ask yourself how would I explain my task or question to another person?
+Need help?
+Ask yourself how would I explain my task or question to another person?

 For example, this question has three main ideas: